genesiscommunitysuccess/docs/docs/03_server/01_configuring-runtime/02_system-definitions.md

 **ZeroMQProxyInboundPort** and **ZeroMQProxyOutboundPort** are required for the processes that use GENESIS_CLUSTER as a proxy for the update queue (eg.: DbMon, PurgeTables, etc...).

-**DbMode**: This setting is utilized by Aerospike and PostgreSQL database only, for other databases this property will be ignored
+**DbMode**: This setting is utilised by Aerospike and PostgreSQL database only, for other databases this property will be ignored
 - For [Aerospike](/database/database-technology/aerospike/) database: This can be one of two values: VANILLA for an Aerospike Community installation and DURABLE_DELETE if you are using Aerospike Enterprise

 - For [PostgresSQL](/database/database-technology/sql/#postgresql): This can be one of two values: POSGRESQL if you want PostgreSQL to work with namespaces/schemas and LEGACY which is default mode it always stores the dictionary in table called `dictionary` and schema called `metadata`.